psadmin-io/talk.psft-oci-instance-pool/slides/shared.md

 # Approach to Getting DPK Files

-1. TODO - use `ioco` to download or use CM DPK repo
+1. use `ioco` to download or use CM DPK repo

 ---